checkeverything.ch

 In 2024 the FOEN, together with other federal offices (FSVO, FOPH, ARE), published a PFAS action plan focused on:

-1. Reducing PFAS emissions at the source (products, industry)
+1. Cutting PFAS emissions at the source (products, industry)

 2. Remediating known contaminated sites (AFFF training grounds, legacy galvanising sites)